phalcon-orphanage/docs/en/reference/models.rst

     ));

 When a cached resultset needs to be invalidated, you can simply delete it from the cache using the previously specified key.

+Note that not all resultsets must be cached.
+Results that change very frequently should not be cached since they are invalidated very quickly and caching in that case impacts performance.
+Additionally, large datasets that do not change frequently could be cached but that is a decision that the developer has to make based on the available caching mechanism and whether the performance impact to simply retrieve that data in the first place is acceptable.

 Creating Updating/Records
 -------------------------